esyede/alitphp/README.md

 #### Framework Variables
-Since all framework variables are stored in `Alit::hive` property, You can get, set, add or dump it to see the contents:
+All framework variables are stored in `Alit::$hive` _protected_ property, But, you can still get, set, add or dump it to see the contents:
 ```php
 // See all hive vars
 var_dump($fw->hive());